Insights

 Download the Playbook

-Smartwatches and rings now track every beat, step, and breath we take.
-From Apple Watch and Garmin to Oura and Fitbit, users generate gigabytes of personal data every day.
-Heart rate, HRV, oxygen levels, sleep stages, stress patterns, it is all there.
+In 2025, wearables have quietly become the heartbeat of the digital health revolution.
+Smartwatches and rings now track every beat, step, and breath.
+From Apple Watch and Garmin to Oura and Fitbit, users generate gigabytes of personal health data every day: heart rate, HRV, oxygen levels, sleep stages, stress patterns.

 But here is the uncomfortable truth: most health apps barely touch it.